kekse1/count.php/README.md

 Yes.. **if I don't upgrade to a `class`** it's not necessary to adapt this constants later.
 But maybe it will change, if I'm going to use a `class` l8rs..

+The only reason to change this: the constants are in the global namespace, that's bad.. but as I said: maybe I'm 'upgrading' to classes, so the config could be defined in there.

+PS: Usually I've used a `config.inc.php`, but as it's such a 'tiny' script, I decided to put everything down into just one `.php` file..!

 ##### Why not a `class`?
 Just because it ain't necessary.
 But **maybe** I'll upgrade.. not sure atm.
 I've just set a `namespace`, so everything is not in the global namespace.
 That should be enough..?